 A study showed for example, that collagen could help promote hydration and have an impact on skin wrinkles.* Another study showed that collagen might play an active role in promoting gut and intestinal health.*

 In general, collagen could also play a role in bone density in our body.* Always remember that collagen and biotin can be received in adequate amounts from food alone.
+You may also want to learn about hyaluronic acid.

 Both biotin and collagen can play a role for overall wellness.* So if you're looking to support your overall health, add biotin or collagen to your regimen, or target specific areas like skin, hair, or bones, consider taking supplements containing both biotin and collagen.*